-When war came, Californians were anything but complacent.
+When the war came, Californians were swept up in the turmoil, just like their cousins back East.
 Almost 16,000 men (mostly from Northern California) volunteered to serve the Union.
 They signed up to fight Rebels, but found themselves dispersed across the West, where they replaced the regular army.
 Californian Volunteers waged brutal campaigns against the Navajo, Apache, Kiowa, Comanche, Paiute, and Shoshone peoples in battles that have been largely lost to history – overshadowed by the wholesale carnage taking place back East.

 Life in wartime California was strongly affected by the crisis.
 Secessionist sentiment burned hot in the southern and central parts of the state, where whole communities pledged themselves to the Rebel cause.
 Some even attempted to launch partisan campaigns.
 One daring gang tried to sail a privateer out of the San Francisco!